-White Gold Webisode #1—Interview with Phil Yribar of 208 Productions
+White Gold Webisodes and Interview with Phil Yribar of 208 Productions

-Here in the Mountain Sledder offices, we’ve been pretty excited about the new “White Gold” webisode series ever since the first teaser was released in late spring.
-The first episode is rumoured to drop this week, so we thought we’d reach out to the producer, Phil Yribar of 208 Productions, to find out a little more about the series.
+We’ve been pretty excited for each new release of the “White Gold” webisode series ever since the first teaser was released in late spring.
+Here are all the episodes.
+We also chatted with Phil Yribar of 208 Productions, to find out a little more about the series.

 White Gold — Interview with Phil Yribar